AdaCore/gnatcoverage/doc/gnatcov/integrated_instr.rst

 As with the workflow involving a separate instrumentation, a :term:`coverage runtime <Coverage Runtime>` to be used by the instrumented code needs to be setup as a required prerequisite.
 Refer to the :ref:`instr-rts` section of this manual for a description of this step.
-The installed instrumentation runtime must be visible on the ``GPR_PROJECT_PATH``.
+The installed coverage runtime must be visible on the ``GPR_PROJECT_PATH``.

 Then the process essentially goes like: